Bike Touring in Ireland

 When to go

-- or so it always seemed when I (John) was in school!
-Pamela's experience
+to school - or so it always seemed to John when he was in school!

-goes along with that, but she also experienced rather cool conditions
+Pamela's experience goes along with that, but she also experienced

-(completely against our religion, but that's another story) in touristy
+our religion, but that's another story) in touristy areas, and

-areas, and try to book accommodation before you get to your intended
+try to book accommodation before you get to your intended destination..

 Airline Recommendations and Left Luggage

-both Shannon and Dublin, and we have stored cases there for a small
+and we have stored cases in both airports for a small fee.
+Left

 Both Shannon and Dublin are also quite handy for simply riding out